-Following the tender award of the Muara Laboh concessions to the Supreme Energy Consortium in 2010, a geothermal license (Ijin Panas Bumi/IPB - previously IUP) was issued to the company. project March 2, 2012, the Power Purchase Agreements (PPA) between Perusahaan Listrik Negara (PLN) Supreme Energy Muara Laboh (SEML) was signed and on the same day the Ministry of Finance Republic Indonesia issued the Government Guarantee Letter for the Muara Laboh project.
-The signing of the PPA and issuance of the Guarantee Letter resulted from months intensive constructive several of and negotiations between the parties, driven by the shared goal of accelerating the development of geothermal energy in Indonesia.
+Following the tender award of the Muara Laboh concessions to the Supreme Energy Consortium in early 2010, a geothermal license (Ijin Panas Bumi/IPB - previously IUP) was issued to the project company.
+On March 2, 2012, the Power Purchase Agreements (PPA) between Perusahaan Listrik Negara (PLN) and PT Supreme Energy Muara Laboh (SEML) was signed and on the same day the Ministry of Finance of the Republic Indonesia issued the Government Guarantee Letter for the Muara Laboh project.
+The signing of the PPA and issuance of the Guarantee Letter resulted from several months of intensive and constructive negotiations between the parties, driven by the shared goal of accelerating the development of geothermal energy in Indonesia.